UMKC-CS-5551/checkersgamedesktopapp/README.md

                                Ajay reddy Byreddy

+# Application Details:
 This application is being developed using Java Swing.
+We are using JUnit to test the application.

 The entry-point to execute the code is in the edu.umkc.group11.client.PlayCheckersGame class.